-NLC believes that the federal government should take the lead in planning, research and development а universal of and comprehensive approach to aging in America that includes programs that will enable senior citizens to "age in place" and enjoy their elderly years in the comfort, safety, dignity and familiarity of their own homes.
-In support of this effort, NLC urges the federal government to enact tax policies that take into account costs associated with aging in place, elder care and senior homesteading and establish programs that reduce homecare costs, increase the quality of care, reduce reliance on nursing homes, address mental capacity and mobility, provide transportation and accessibility services, create a continuum of housing options, and increase access to broadband and internet services to improve healthcare and social networking.
+NLC believes that the federal government should take the lead in planning, research, and development of a universal and comprehensive approach to aging in America that includes culturally relevant programs that will enable senior citizens to "age in place" and enjoy their elderly years in the comfort, safety, dignity and familiarity of their own homes and/or communities.
+In support of this effort, NLC urges the federal government to enact tax policies that take into account costs associated with aging in place, elder care, and senior homesteading and establish programs that reduce homecare costs, increase the quality of care, reduce reliance on nursing homes, address mental capacity and mobility, provide transportation and accessibility services, create a continuum of housing options, and increase access to broadband and internet services to improve healthcare and social networking.
+Further, the federal government should prioritize action within the Domains of Livability, identified by AARP and the World Health Organization: